Wednesday, November 5, 2008

 The Fruit of Listening

-But how many of us have a relationship with Papa that is so intimate that we are able to live like this all the time?
-How many of us instead live most of life almost entirely on our own initiative?
+But how many of us have a relationship with Papa that is intimate enough to allow us to live like this most of the time?
+How many of us instead live most of life almost entirely on our own initiative, with little thought or reference to engaging God in an ongoing conversation about things as we go through the day?
 And what kind of fruit does that bear?
+Help us, Papa!
+(Yes, I still wrestle with how to live this way, too!)

 I close with this poignant and parallel thought from Thomas Kelly in A Testament of Devotion (pp. 96-97).
 I have updated the language slightly.